gabrieloc/roundrect/README.md

 API exists for an explicit `theme` to be provided, but it's marked as obsolete as of iOS13 in favour of light/dark mode provided by `UIInterfaceStyle`.

+## Contributing

+Snapshot tests are recorded with the **iOS 14.4 iPhone 12** simulator using the [Swift Snapshot Testing](https://github.com/pointfreeco/swift-snapshot-testing) library.

 ## Examples

 <iOS13 variations with explicit themes